Radiation pressure backaction on a hexagonal boron nitride nanomechanical resonator: Main text

-The backaction of the probe leads to a softening (stiffening) of the mechanical frequency for negative (positive) detunings (Fig.~\ref{dynback}b), with a maximum frequency shift of $\rvert\delta\Omega/2\pi\lvert = \SI{2}{\kilo\hertz}$ for negative detunings.
+The backaction of the probe leads to a softening (stiffening) of the mechanical frequency for negative (positive) detunings (Fig.~\ref{dynback}b, red dots), with a maximum frequency shift of $\rvert\delta\Omega/2\pi\lvert = \SI{3}{\kilo\hertz}$ for negative detunings.
 In addition, the natural frequency has a slight negative slope stemming from drifts in the lock that originate from changes of the sample position due to slow temperature drifts in the laboratory.
 The solid line is a fit to the optical spring using Eq.~\ref{omega} together with a linear background.
-For the fit, we fix the cavity linewidth to the value obtained from the data in Figure~\ref{dynback}a, $\kappa/2\pi=\SI{40.4}{\mega\hertz}$, assume negligible dissipative coupling, and feed the equation with the experimentally measured probe photon number $n_\mathrm{p}$.
-The only free parameter for the fit is $g_{0}$, and the best fit yields $g_{0}=\SI{710\,(10)}{\hertz}$.
-This result is in good agreement with the independently extracted value of $g_{0}=\SI{586}{\hertz}$.
-The regression reproduces the data trend except for positive detunings.
-Indeed, the data shows an asymmetry around the probe detuning that is not predicted by the theory.
-We discard the possibility of an asymmetry induced by the dissipative coupling because of the small value of the single-photon dissipative coupling strength, $g_{0,\kappa} = G_{\kappa}x_\mathrm{zpf}= \SI{0.3}{\hertz}$.
-As discussed in the Supporting Information, the sample presents many resonances in the frequency range of interest, resulting from the hybridization between the dense SiN mechanical spectrum and the hBN resonator.
-These hybridized modes, which are close in frequency and have similar mode shapes, will modulate the intracavity field too.
-This can result in an intermode coupling which drives the other mechanical modes\cite{shkarin2014}.
-Consequently, the system is no longer represented by a single optical mode interacting with a single mechanical mode, which could explain the deviations from Eq.~\ref{omega}.
+For the fit, we exclude the data points where the photon number shows a nonlinear response ($0<\Delta_\mathrm{p}/2\pi<\qty{35}{\mega\hertz}$, gray shaded area in Fig.~\ref{dynback}b and Fig.~\ref{dynback}c).
+We also assume negligible dissipative coupling, and feed the equation with the experimentally measured probe photon number $n_\mathrm{p}$.
+The only free parameters for the fit are $g_0$ and the cavity linewidth $\kappa$.
+The best fit yields $g_0/2\pi=\SI{1200\,(20)}{\hertz}$ and $\kappa/2\pi = \qty{54\,(1)}{\mega\hertz}$.
+The data shows an asymmetry around the probe detuning that is not predicted by the linear cavity optomechanics theory (Eqs.~\ref{omega} and \ref{gamma}).
+We discard the possibility of an asymmetry induced by the dissipative coupling because of the small value of the single-photon dissipative coupling strength, $g_{0,\kappa}/2\pi = G_{\kappa}x_\mathrm{zpf}/2\pi= \SI{0.4}{\hertz}$.
+The asymmetry in the optical spring could be attributed to nonlinearities in the system given the large photon number reached in the experiments ($n_\mathrm{p}>10^5$).
+Indeed, a cavity optomechanical system incorporating a negative Kerr nonlinearity can reproduce the asymmetries we observe\cite{zoepfl2023}.
+Additional experiments should be conducted in the future to clarify the origin of the nonlinearity in the system.
+This could be due to, for example, the radiation pressure force itself \cite{dorsel1983} or to thermal effects given the absorption of the mirrors' coating \cite{hunger2010a}.